1. Do you capture images in RAW format?

 6. All of our photographers are equally skilled, so with us you actually get a second photographer & not an assistant or junior photographer.
 There are no “main” or “secondary” photographers so when you hire 2 photographers you get two primary photographers.
 You also get to pick the second photographer after reviewing everyones portfolios.
 This is not the case with most studios who bring a second photographer with less experience.
 You most likely will not know who they are or have seen their work before your wedding.

-7. We like to deliver as many images as possible and generally depending on the number of hours, deliver between 800-1200 images per photographer.
-The only images we take out are ones with eyes closed, out of focus, etc. Some photographers like to over edit and remove too many images that they personally don’t like such as people mingling and other more general wedding images.
-They may feel these images are not amazing and should be removed.
-We believe these images, although they may not be the most dynamic, are important in representing your family and friends.
-We believe in delivering all the usable images and most of them will be amazing.
+7. We like to deliver as many images as possible and generally, depending on the number of hours covered, most couples receive about 1000 post processed images for one photographer and 1600 post processed images for two photographers.
+The only images we remove are those with eyes closed, out of focus, etc. Some photographers only post process/edit a handful of images out of the hundreds they may deliver to you.
+We believe that all of your delivered images should be processed/edited.
+Some like to over edit and remove too many images that they personally don’t like such as people mingling and other more general wedding images.
+They may feel that these images are not anything special and should be removed.
+We believe that these types of images, although they may not be the most dynamic, are important in providing a well rounded representation of your day.
+We believe in delivering all usable images which are captured.

 8. Some photographers only show their best wedding images from several different weddings.
 While this is ok as an initial preview, Its very important to see a larger collection of about 50-60 images from one wedding to see how the complete story was told.
 Looking at a complete set of wedding photos is always an option when working with us.